State senator charged with 'injury' to Confederate monument

 Greene said those acts “not only resulted in hundreds of thousands of dollars in damage to the monument, but also permanent injury to an individual.”

-Greene did not detail exactly what Lucas or several other people are accused of doin did to merit the charges that have been filed against them.
+Greene did not detail exactly what Lucas or several other people are accused of doing to merit the charges that have been filed against them.

 Other people facing charges include members of the local NAACP chapter, a local school board member and members of the public defenders office, the police chief said.